ArcBees/dev-site/site/src/main/markdown/gwtp/resources/Migrating-from-14-to-15.md

     bindSlot(ApplicationPresenter.SLOT_CONTENT, content);
 }
 ```
 It also works for `addToSlot`.
-You can still use addToSlot/setInSlot if you need to do more, but make sure you have `super.setInSlot()` in a else clause.
+You can still use addToSlot/setInSlot if you need to do more, but make sure you have `super.setInSlot()` in an else clause.